 60mins Sports Massage 14/02/18

-Raul’s Account: “No major change noted from Logan when running, has been feeling good lately.
+Physiotherapist’s Account: ?No major change noted from Logan when running, has been feeling good lately.
 The 1st toe is feeling more relaxed and flexible but he has been feeling some tension in the calf.

 Treatment: Massage on the Soleus, 1st toe long flexor as well as its short flexor and Adductor.
 Stretch on the iliopsoas, which was increasing the pressure on the inner leg.
 After the treatment there is no pain by pressure on the toe anymore, just some pain when doing edge extension with the ankle in complete dorsi-flexion.
 The swelling has gone but the deviation is still present.

-At the end of the final session, Raul tested the mobility of my right foot and toe compared with the left.
+At the end of the final session, he tested the mobility of my right foot and toe compared with the left.
 It was a lot better than the first session.
-Raul left me with further stretches to include in my stretching routine to ensure the area remains loose.
-He told me to come back again in a months’ time to check on the progress or to contact him sooner if experiencing any problems.”
+The Physio left me with further stretches to include in my stretching routine to ensure the area remains loose.
+He told me to come back again in a months? time to check on the progress or to contact him sooner if experiencing any problems.?

 30mins Physiotherapy Follow Up 18-03-2018

-Raul’s Account: Swelling has reduced (extra skin visible, it will take a long time to reabsorb) and Logan has noted the pain has gone when running and walking.
+Physiotherapist’s Account: Swelling has reduced (extra skin visible, it will take a long time to reabsorb)?and Logan has noted the pain has gone when running and walking.
 Only some pain when deeply stretching the toe.
 This will take a while to completely disappear.
 I recommended to keep stretching the toe flexor and the rest of lower leg always avoiding the pain, and the residual pain he feels on the end range will go away in 4-5 months.